johron/zelkel/README.md

 - [ ] Standard functions like println and print need to be thought and done about
     - Remove hard coded standard functions
 - [ ] Parser doesnt like to have big expressions with parentheses in function call arguments
-- [/] Parser must make sure expression value_type is same as the variable value_type
+- [ ] Parser must make sure expression value_type is same as the variable value_type
+        - 1: doesnt check if given arguments to function are same type as the ones set in the function declarataion
 - [ ] Convert ints, floats to strings and vice versa
+- [ ] String concatination
 - [ ] If statements
 - [ ] While loops
 - [ ] Global variables